 We pre-compute $\sigma(M)$ at $z=0$ at fixed particle masses, $m_a$ and fixed cosmological parameters, $\Omega_m = 0.3153$, $\Omega_b=0.04930$, $\Omega_\Lambda = 0.6847$, $\sigma_8 =0.8111$, $n_s=0.9649$, $h=0.6736$~\cite{Planck:2018jri}.
 We first compute $\sigma(R)$ using three different window functions, $\widetilde{W}(k|R)$ discussed in the text: (a) real space top-hat, (b) sharp-$k$ space, (c) smooth-$k$ space window function~\cite{Leo:2018odn,Bohr:2021bdm}.
 These are given by:

 Here $\theta$ is the Heaviside step function.
 The variance is defined by:

-In the calculation of the soliton merger rate using the EPS formalism in Section~\ref{sec:eps_merger}, we adopt the smooth-$k$ space window function, Eq.~\eqref{eqn:smooth_k_window} as a reference, with mass assignment Eq.~\eqref{eqn:mass_assign}.
-This is because this mass variance reproduces the HMF cut-off seen in simulations very well directly from $\sigma(M)$, without the need for additional fitting functions.
+In the calculation of the soliton merger rate using the EPS formalism in Sec.~\ref{sec:eps_merger}, we adopt the smooth-$k$ space window function, Eq.~\eqref{eqn:smooth_k_window} as a reference, with mass assignment Eq.~\eqref{eqn:mass_assign}.
+This is because this mass variance reproduces the HMF cutoff seen in simulations very well directly from $\sigma(M)$, without the need for additional fitting functions.
 This $\sigma(M)$ can then be used as direct input in the merger rate calculation.

 To find the mass variance, we need to assign mass to a scale $(R)$.
 This is trivial for the real-space top hat, but requires calibration for both sharp-$k$ and smooth-$k$ space window functions.
 We use the following mass assignments: